Chinese Ritual Bronzes

 The gong and the zun may both become zoomorphic with a high degree of three-dimensional realism.
 The zun is designed for its ease of pouring, with a spout lined with broad lips.
 The gong or guang is an open vessel equipped with a removable lid over its entire upper surface.

-On March 15 in New York, Christie's sells a gong in the form of a ram 22 cm long, lot 526 estimated $ 6M.
-This piece is de-accessioned from the Fujita Museum in Osaka.
+On March 15, 2017, Christie's sold for $ 27M from a lower estimate of $ 6M a gong in the form of a ram 22 cm long, lot 526 de-accessioned from the Fujita Museum in Osaka.

 The back of the beast consists of the lid which is elongated to the superb head with its C-shaped horns.
 The body including the cover is embellished in shallow relief with the same traditional motifs as in the geometrically shaped vessels : taotie, stylized beasts.
-The thick legs ensure the stability of the vase.
+The thick legs ensure the stability of the vase above a stove.
 The back is surmounted by a dragon and a bird positioned like a handle.

 The catalog of the auction house considers twelve other complete quadruped gong or zun examples of Shang period, all of them kept in museums : buffalos, elephants, fabulous animals, a boar, an elephant.
 The last one offered at auction was a buffalo zun in 1988.